lmorandini/grunt-clouddity/README.md

 In addition, Docker containers can be stopped, started and removed.
 The containers are created and started according to the order the images are listed in the node type `images` property.

+For debugging purpose, the `verbose` Grunt option could be useful, since it makes Docker prints out more information.

 ### Testing the cluster